-Activities in the Sarlat area.
-Our accommodation in self catering holiday homes near Sarlat in the Perigord Noir region of Dordogne
+Activities in the Sarlat area - in and around our self catering gites near Sarlat in the Perigord Noir region of Dordogne

 On site activities...
 There is plenty of garden in which you can stretch your legs or run around releasing energy.
 Two grand old oaks give shade to the play area and provide a lovely leafy canopy to sit under and absorb the peace of the countryside.
 If you are feeling a bit more energetic then there is also table tennis, boules, a football net, swing ball, badminton and swings.
 A good selection of other indoor and outdoor games are also available.